onespacemedia/styleguide/README.md

     animation and transition properties;
   }
  ```

-Other things to consider:
-- Properties should always be lowercase.
-- Shorten colour values - use #fff rather than #ffffff, for example.
-- Do not use duplicate selectors.
-- Always end a CSS file with an empty line.
-- Don't use IDs as selectors.

 We recommend read the documentation above about linting as we also use it for Javascript as well.
 If you are familiar with linting then take a moment to run through the order above.